moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

 example for case (i).

 For the covariate file, we need the phenotypes as well as the PCs.
-The PCs will be provided by the CAT.
+The PCs will be provided by the central analysis team.
 For this example, we calculate 10 PCs with PLINK.

 Firstly, perform pruning (will be done based on the reference panel for the canonical analysis):